lelanthran/frame/README.md

 *[root/frame/create GUI/populate history]*.

 ## Command reference
 You can get a list of commands using `frame --help`.
-The following commands are, as of writing, available in the latest release branch:
+The important commands are

+1. `push <title>` - push a new child frame with specified title.
+2. `pop` - discard current frame and make parent current.
+3. `list` - list all child frames of current frame.
+4. `switch <path>` - (smart) switch to a new path.

 [^1]: I made a conscious decision at the start of this project that `root` will